javiercoronadonarvaez/KubernetesSubmissions/todo_app/README.md

-## Todo App Fullstack Persistent Volumes and Namespace
+## Todo App with Persistent Volumes, Namespace and ConfigMap for ENV variables

-### Follow these instructions to run frontend with access to shared persistent volume file.
+### Follow these instructions to run fullstack todo app

 1. Create Cluster.